k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 ## Breadcrumbs

-The Editor panel has a navigation bar above its contents called [Breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_(navigation)).
+The Editor panel has a [breadcrumb](https://en.wikipedia.org/wiki/Breadcrumb_(navigation)) navigation bar above its contents.
 It shows the current location and allows you to quickly navigate between folders, files, and symbols.

-Breadcrumbs always show the file path.
+The breadcrumb navigation bar always show the file path.
 If the current file type has language support for symbols, the symbol path is also shown up to the cursor position.
-For example, Java files will be signed with Java icon near by their name.
+For example, Java files will have a Java icon next to their name.